-January marks the start of a lot of events-the new year, making and breaking resolutions and several food centered events, including National Oat Month and National Hot Tea month.
-What better way to kick the winter blues to the curb than with a cup of piping hot tea this month!
+January marks the start of the new year and food-centered events, including National Oat Month and National Hot Tea Month.
+What better way to kick the winter blues than with a cup of piping hot tea this month?

-Celebrate National Hot Tea Month with these Bee Inspired Recipes
+Celebrate National Hot Tea Month with these Recipes

 If you’re feeling under the weather this season, try a cup of Dr. Feelgood Tea.
-This hot tea is made with ginger, lemon, and our Raw Linden Basswood honey, which imparts a mild herbal flavor to the brew.
-Clears up a stuffy head in no time.
+This hot tea is made with ginger, lemon, and our honey, which imparts a mild herbal flavor to the brew.
+This tea clears up a stuffy head in no time.

 A good old fashioned Eastern Shore Hot Toddy can also help you to beat a cold.
 A toddy was traditionally used as a before-bedtime cocktail that would ease the stuffiness and sleeplessness that comes with illness.
 Sweetened with our Eastern Shore Honey, this toddy is warm, soothing, and relaxing.

-This tea was originally made to be iced, but just omit the chilling period to have yourself a good warm cup of Lavender Chamomile Tea.
+This tea was originally made to be iced.
+Omit the chilling period to have yourself a good warm cup of Lavender Chamomile Tea.
 Make a big batch of this, and you can keep it warm in a thermos all day long.
-Lavender is equally good for your insides as it is for your outsides, so try this Lavender Tonic as a refreshing toner.
+Lavender is equally good for your insides as it is for your outsides.
+Try this Lavender Tonic as a refreshing toner.

 Another option is our Tea Time gift, perfect for the person you know who’s always traveling.
-It’s lightweight enough to not weigh down a backpack or overnight bag, and lets you take your favorite Honey Lollipops and tea with you anywhere.
+It’s lightweight enough to not weigh down a backpack or overnight bag.
+Allowing you to take your favorite Honey Lollipops and tea with you anywhere.
 A perfect way to celebrate Hot Tea Month.

 Try out all five of our Organic teas with our Tea Tower.
 Complete with five blends, including herbal and black teas to suit any taste.
 Use your favorite honey to sweeten your brew, and you’re on your way to relaxation.